Capitalism: Modernity

 Broader processes of globalization carried capitalism across the world.
 By the beginning of the nineteenth century, a series of loosely connected market systems had come together as a relatively integrated global system, in turn intensifying processes of economic and other globalization.
 Late in the 20th century, capitalism overcame a challenge by centrally-planned economies and is now the encompassing system worldwide, with the mixed economy as its dominant form in the industrialized Western world.

 Industrialization allowed cheap production of household items using economies of scale, while rapid population growth created sustained demand for commodities.
-The imperialism of the 18th-century decisively shaped globalization in this period.
+The imperialism of the 18th-century decisively shaped globalization.

-After the First and Second Opium Wars (1839–1860) and the completion of the British conquest of India, vast populations of Asia became ready consumers of European exports.
-Also in this period, Europeans colonized areas of sub-Saharan Africa and the Pacific islands.
-The conquest of new parts of the globe, notably sub-Saharan Africa, by Europeans yielded valuable natural resources such as rubber, diamonds and coal and helped fuel trade and investment between the European imperial powers, their colonies and the United States: The inhabitant of London could order by telephone, sipping his morning tea, the various products of the whole earth, and reasonably expect their early delivery upon his doorstep.
-Militarism and imperialism of racial and cultural rivalries were little more than the amusements of his daily newspaper.
-What an extraordinary episode in the economic progress of man was that age which came to an end in August 1914.
+After the First and Second Opium Wars (1839–60) by Britain and France and the completion of the British conquest of India by 1858 and the French conquest of Africa, Polynesia and Indochina by 1887, vast populations of Asia became consumers of European exports.
+Europeans colonized areas of Africa and the Pacific islands.
+Colonisation by Europeans, notably of Africa by the British and French, yielded valuable natural resources such as rubber, diamonds and coal and helped fuel trade and investment between the European imperial powers, their colonies and the United States:

-In this period, the global financial system was mainly tied to the gold standard.
+From the 1870s to the early 1920s, the global financial system was mainly tied to the gold standard.
 The United Kingdom first formally adopted this standard in 1821.
 Soon to follow were Canada in 1853, Newfoundland in 1865, the United States and Germany (de jure) in 1873.
 New technologies, such as the telegraph, the transatlantic cable, the radiotelephone, the steamship and railways allowed goods and information to move around the world to an unprecedented degree.